portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

     Logistic operators need to know the procedures that they have to follow for pick-up containes from a port or to delivery them.

-    In this category are included some APIs related with the information exchanged using the EDI messages for land operations with full and empty containers.
+    In this domain are included some APIs related with the information exchanged using the EDI messages for land operations with full and empty containers.

   Possible APIs: